Tradias/asio-grpc/README.md

 ## Different completion tokens

 The last argument to all async functions in this library is a [CompletionToken](https://www.boost.org/doc/libs/1_78_0/doc/html/boost_asio/reference/asynchronous_operations.html#boost_asio.reference.asynchronous_operations.completion_tokens_and_handlers).
 It can be used to customize how to receive notification of the completion of the asynchronous operation.
-Aside from the ones shown earlier (`asio::yield_context` and `agrpc::use_scheduler`) there are many more, some examples:
+Aside from the ones shown earlier (`asio::yield_context` and `agrpc::use_sender`) there are many more, some examples:

 ### Callback